Hyperaktiv-ai/hyperaktiv.github.io/pages/UTM.md

 * **Definition**: UTM parameters are short text codes added to URLs to track the performance of marketing campaigns.
 * **Origin**: UTM stands for Urchin Tracking Module, originating from Urchin, a predecessor to Google Analytics.

-# Why UTM Parameters Matter
+# Why UTM Parameters matter
 * **Accurate Attribution**: Assign precise credit to traffic sources, understanding which platforms drive the most traffic.
 * **Measuring Campaign Performance**: Analyze metrics like conversions, bounce rates, and time on-site for various campaigns.
 * **Calculating ROI**: Determine the return on investment by tracking traffic and conversions from each channel.